Arvanaghi/CheckPlease/README.md

 Written by Brandon Arvanaghi ([@arvanaghi](https://twitter.com/arvanaghi)) and Chris Truncer ([@ChrisTruncer](https://twitter.com/christruncer))

-CheckPlease is the go-to repository for the newest targeted payload, sandbox-detection, and implant security modules.
+CheckPlease is the go-to repository for the newest implant security, targeted payload, and sandbox-detection modules.
 Each check is written in:

 * PowerShell
 * Python